hjeffreywang/UCI-Bootcamp-Project-2-ETL/README.md

  - SQLalchemy

 	After importing the necessary packages and loading the SQL database, we must probe the 1.3 gb data for desired indicators.

  - Inspector

 	After inspection, we find indicators is the table which contains our desired values.
-Using sqlite viewer, we find that GDP, urbanization, and internet availability.
+Using sqlite viewer, we find that GDP, urbanization, and internet availability are indicators which could most likely affect suicide rate.

 - Query

 	Because there is no primary key, conventional automapping classes by SQLalchemy does not work.
 Instead we will use native SQL query to extract the database columns.